rahul1257/ai-ml/GenAI/chatbot/README.md

-# PDF Chatbot with Google Gemini
+# PDF Chatbot with Open AI

 A Streamlit-based chatbot that allows users to upload PDF documents and ask questions about their content using Google Gemini (Generative AI) for embeddings and chat completion.